-- CTRL+C > Select format and size > Select detail > Select background colour The graphic is copied to the Windows clipboard - CTRL+W > Select detail Depending on the selected option, the graphic is copied to a file or to the clipboard. - Print key The current screen content is copied to the clipboard.
+- CTRL+C > Select format and size > Select detail > Select background colour The graphic is copied to the Windows clipboard - CTRL+W > Select detail Depending on the selected option, the graphic is copied to a file or to the clipboard. - Print key The summation of the standard standar Standard stand Standard stand Standar

+The current screen content is copied to the clipboard.